Migorithm/migo_go/04_CONSOLE-APP/README.md

 ### go get it
 The way you install go package is different from the way you do in Python or Java.<br>

 **Installation:**

 	go get -u github.com/eiannone/keyboard

+The -u flag instructs 'get' to update modules providing dependencies of packages named on the command line<br>
+to use newer minor or patch releases when available.<br><br>

 By now, you will see go.sum is there in the project directory, the contents of which you don't want to fiddle with.
 And more notably,<br>
 go.mod: